- Full-day tour of the West Bank, the region spread along the west of the Jordan River

 Travel to the southern end of the Sea of Galilee, where the Jordan River meets the Dead Sea in Tiberias, and see where Jesus was baptized by John the Baptist.
 Continue to Jericho, the oldest city in the world.
 Explore some of the archaeological evidence that supports the historical accuracy of the Bible here before taking a cable car to the top of the Mount of Temptation, the hill in the Judaean Desert where Jesus was tempted by the devil.

-Travel onward to the Palestinian town of Ramallah, considered as the unofficial capital of the West Bank.
-Walk through the bustling streets and visit the tomb of the Palestinian leader Yasser Arafat, who was buried in a mausoleum here in 2007.
+Next is the Palestinian town of Ramallah, considered as the unofficial capital of the West Bank.
+Walk around the busy streets and visit the tomb of Palestinian leader Yasser Arafat.

-    As you leave, stop at Aida Refugee Camp, established in the 1950s.
-Visit its vibrant youth center to learn about the activities it provides for the camp’s women and children before returning to Jerusalem.
-Your tour finishes with a drop-off at the original starting point.
+On the way out of Bethlehem, visit the Aida Refugee Camp to learn about the activities it provides for the camp’s women and children before returning to Jerusalem.